Facts and Figures

 Toa Payoh is the first town comprehensively planned and developed by HDB.
-Developed based on the Neighbourhood Principle, several neighbourhoods are grouped around a Town Centre.
-The town centre acts as a focal point for the entertainment and shopping needs of residents.
+It is based on the Neighbourhood Principle where several neighbourhoods are grouped around a Town Centre that acts as a focal point for the entertainment and shopping needs of residents.

 Toa Payoh has played host to many significant events, such as the visits by Queen Elizabeth II in 1972, and again in 2006.
 Chinese Premier Wen Jiabao also visited the town in 2007.
 It also hosted the South East Asian Peninsular (SEAP) Games in 1973.

 As one of Singapore’s oldest housing estates, Toa Payoh was the first to benefit from the Estate Renewal Strategy – an integrated and systematic approach to rejuvenate older HDB towns, making them more comparable with newer estates.
 The estate renewal efforts revitalised Toa Payoh, and the pioneer HDB town is a vibrant place today, and home to the HDB Hub, our headquarters.

 In 2015, Toa Payoh was announced as one of the towns to be rejuvenated under the Remaking Our Heartland programme.
 This will further rejuvenate the town with enhanced commercial and recreational facilities, as well as new residential developments.

 Planned around the concept of ‘A Community in a Garden’, Bidadari will be developed into a tranquil urban oasis.
 A new estate of Toa Payoh, it will house the new regional Bidadari Park featuring a lake, community lawns, a heritage walk and wooded experiential trails to observe flora and fauna.
 When completed, Bidadari estate will have abut 10,000 residentiall units.